Sue Provenzano

 - Biography

-Professor Provenzano’s research applies philosophical, linguistic, and rhetorical theories of meaning across the law in pursuit of what she terms “unsolved interpretive mysteries.”
-Her work has appeared in the Indiana Law Journal, the Tennessee Law Review, and the Nevada Law Journal, as well as in Northwestern Law Review’s online companion.
-Professor Provenzano has contributed to multiple university press volumes and speaks on the topics of civil procedure, law and rhetoric, and legal education.
+Professor Provenzano’s research applies philosophical, linguistic and rhetorical theories of meaning across the law in pursuit of what she terms “unsolved interpretive mysteries.”
+Her work has appeared in several law reviews, including the Florida Law Review, the Indiana Law Journal and the Northwestern University Law Review Online.
+Professor Provenzano has contributed to multiple university press volumes and speaks on the topics of civil procedure, evidence, and law, philosophy and language.

 - Publications